fasih6/simple-gemini-clone/README.md

    VITE_API_KEY=""
    ```

-4. Add this to you gemini.js file like this:
+4. Add this to your gemini.js file like this:

    ```bash
    const apiKey = import.meta.env.VITE_API_KEY;